The way a neighborhood looks and feels when you walk or drive around it, from

 4.3% of adults here having earned a bachelor's degree.

 This is a lower rate of college graduates than NeighborhoodScout found

 Notable & Unique: Car Ownership

-three.
-But households in the S Indiana Ave / E 60th St neighborhood buck
+exclusive analysis shows that the S Indiana Ave / E 60th St neighborhood has

 47.2% of the households in this neighborhood don't own a car at

 all.
 This is more carless households than NeighborhoodScout found in

 The freedom of moving to new places versus the comfort of home.
 How much

 and how often people move not only can create diverse and worldly neighborhoods,